Quick Links

 What is Tennis Elbow?

-Lateral epicondylitis, or tennis elbow, is a condition where the tendons that attach to the outside of the elbow begin to deteriorate.
-Tendons are responsible for aiding muscle movement and acting as a transmitter of the muscle’s force to the bone.
-When this tendon degenerates at its anchor, it puts greater stress on the area during movement.
+Lateral epicondylitis or lateral elbow tendinopathy, also known as tennis elbow, is a condition where the tendons that attach to the outside of the elbow begin to deteriorate.
+Elbow tendons are responsible for aiding muscle movement and acting as a transmitter of the forearm muscles’ force to the bone.
+When this tendon degenerates at its anchor, it puts greater stress on the area during movement, causing elbow and arm pain.
 This condition is called “tennis elbow” because it’s common in tennis players, but it can occur from a variety of activities where the muscle is active like lifting, gripping, or grasping.

 Caring, attentive, extremely knowledgeable and medically competent!!!